Get an annual AARP membership for only $9. Offer ends 12/11.

 Did You Know?

-Did You Know? iors with limited income and resources may be eligible for Medicaid, even if they’re already enrolled in Medicare.
+Did You Know? iors with limited income and resources may be eligible for Medicaid, even if they previously enrolled in Medicare.
 If you’re eligible, Medicaid will help pay for out-of-pocket costs not covered by Medicare.6

 Homemaker Services

-If you or your loved one don’t need health-related support, you may be better served with an aide who provides less expensive homemaker services.
-Homemaker assistance for older adults can include tasks like laundry, vacuuming, and running errands.
-Personal care like bathing, shaving, and brushing hair, are not normally folded into homemaker services.
+If you or your loved one don’t need health-related support, a better option is an aide who provides less expensive homemaker services.
+Homemaker assistance for older adults includes tasks like laundry, vacuuming, and running errands.
+Personal care, like bathing, shaving, and brushing hair, isn’t folded into homemaker services typically.
+Since it’s not classified as medical needs, homemaker services are not covered by Medicare.6 Medicaid may cover housekeeping services in some instances.7

 Assisted Living